Welcome to today's edition of the Rush 24-7 podcast.

 So what we have here, we have the Mexican president as a prop.

-This this is over the top.
+This is over the top.

 What's happening here is a doubling down of playing the race card.

-The President of the United States is continuing to divide this country while pretending to be this great unifier.
+The president of the United States is continuing to divide this country while pretending to be this great unifier.

 And he's using this Doomkoff president of Mexico as a prop like a puppet to help him do so.

-And I'm gonna tell you something.
+And I'm going to tell you something.

-See, senor, they are saying yesterday's a big win for Obama, and Pelosi's out there today saying, Look at we're gonna easily hold a house.
+See, senor, they are saying yesterday's a big win for Obama.

-Now, if if Obama was the big winner in those elections yesterday, as reported, he wouldn't be playing the race card this ferociously.
+Now, if Obama was the big winner in those elections yesterday, as reported, he wouldn't be playing the race card this ferociously.

 This is all about the Hispanic vote, folks.